Drup/LILiS/README.md

 The executable can be used to draw any L-system like those in [`bank_lsystem`](bank_lsystem) for examples.

-Computing L-systems happen to be a very nice way to stress the flatMap operation on some data structure.
+Computing L-systems happens to be a very nice way to stress the flatMap operation on some data structures.
 If you have any stream library (or other data structures) you want to test, feel free to ask.

 ## Dependencies